readthedocs/blog/read-the-docs-2019-stats.rst

 We have been battling spam quite heavily again this year, so these numbers are a bit skewed.
+We do notice a uptick in usage across the site, both in terms of support and traffic.

 ..
 Project.objects.count()
 ..
 User.objects.count()